 CRA Crypto Audit 2026 – What Triggers One and How to Prepare in Canada

-The CRA is actively pursuing crypto tax compliance.
-Here is what puts you on their radar, what they look for, and how to protect yourself.
+The CRA has been getting more aggressive about crypto tax enforcement every year.
+Here's what actually puts you on their radar, what they ask for in an audit, and how to protect yourself.

 How the CRA Finds Crypto Non-Compliance